State Street business carries on legacy of giving during recovery

-MADISON, Wis.
-(WMTV) -- On May 30, John Hayes walked into his store, where he had worked for 37 years, and found it devastated.
+On May 30, John Hayes walked into his store, where he had worked for 37 years, and found it devastated.

 After a night of unrest in downtown Madison, Hayes found his display cases at Goodman’s Jewelers smashed, merchandise stolen.